LastPass Enterprise Migration Guide

 Bitwarden empowers organizations to share sensitive data easily, securely, and in a scalable manner.
 This is accomplished by segmenting shared secrets, items, logins, etc. into collections.

-Shared folders from LastPass can be imported as collections into Bitwarden by using the organization import template found here and placing the name of the shared folder in the collections
+Shared folders from LastPass can be imported as collections into Bitwarden by using the organization import template found collections column.

 note